krystin987/stunning-spoon/README.md

 # Poetry Application

+Explore a hosted version of the application at the following site: <https://krystin987.github.io/stunning-spoon/>

 ## Overview
 The Poetry Application is a web-based platform that allows users to search for poems by author or title or both.
 It leverages Angular as the frontend framework and integrates with a poetry database API for fetching poem data.
 The application offers a user-friendly interface where users can enter search criteria, browse through poem results, and view the full text of selected poems.